Pr0xximity999/Quartz/content/Games/Minecraft/Modpacks/TerraFirmaGreg/Geology/Geology.md

   - language/english
 banner:
 ---
-\[*Sourced from the in-game TFC handbook*]<br>The world of TFC is divided into large continents.
+\[*Sourced from the in-game TFC handbook and Wikipedia* ]<br>The world of TFC is divided into large continents.
 Landmasses who are many kilometers wide and separated by oceans.

 >[!important] Most of this is real-life info btw
 >Apart from the obvious minecraft world aspects, most of the geology in TFG is based on *real life* geology.
 Which is one hell of an autism self report.